fuzzylogicxx/fuzzylogic/posts/collected-web-accessibility-guidelines-tips-and-tests.md

 ## Content structure

 The page’s content should be well structured as this makes it easier to understand for all, especially people with reading and cognitive disabilities.

 It should consist of short sections of content preceded by clear headings.
+Use the appropriate heading level for the place in the page.
+Don’t use an inappropriate heading level to achieve a given appearance such as a smaller size.
+Instead use the appropriate heading element then use CSS to achieve your desired style.

 It should employ lists where appropriate.
 It should place the most important content at the beginning of the page or section to give it prominence.

 Check your page for any long passages of text with no structure.
 Ensure that sufficient prominence is given to the most important information and calls to action.